dodocloud/engineeringroles/managers/engineering_manager.md

 * Lead necessary tradeoff decisions with the PM, PO, Designer, and team

 #### Process
-* Evolve Agile approach to fit team and project needs.
+* Evolve Agile approach to fit team and project needs
 * Foster continuous improvement mindset amongst team
 * Challenge team to identify bottlenecks & ways of speeding up delivery
 * Helping in breakdown of a problem into an executable action plan for themselves and other engineers